Multi-million dollar deals signed at Saudi Maritime & Logistics Congress

 Bahri said the ships have been designed with operational flexibility in mind, targeting niche trades by using their cranes to access ports with limited infrastructure.

-The ceremonial announcement of the signing was witnessed by His Royal Highness Prince Saud bin Naif Al Saud, Governor of the Eastern Province, and H.E. the Minister of Transport and Logistic Services of Saudi Arabia, Eng.
-Saleh bin Nasser Al-Jasser.

-Eng.
-Ahmed Ali Al-Subaey, CEO of Bahri, said: “This agreement marks a strategic milestone for Bahri and a defining moment for the maritime industry in the Kingdom.
+Ahmed Al-Subaey, CEO of Bahri, said: “This agreement marks a strategic milestone for Bahri and a defining moment for the maritime industry in the Kingdom.

 “Through our partnership with IMI to launch the first large-scale national shipbuilding program, we are not only modernising our fleet but also laying the foundations for a sustainable and globally competitive maritime sector.
 The construction of these new carriers will enable us to expand and elevate our service level into strategic markets, enhance the resilience of supply chains, and deliver long-term value to our customers and stakeholders, fully aligned with the ambitious objectives of Saudi Vision 2030.”